It is recommended that students read through the information below in order to ensure a smooth registration process.

 All graduate level courses (500-level and above) may be considered assuming the student meets any prerequisites.
 Language courses at the intermediate level and above (200-level or above) are also included.
 Students are encouraged to contact the course professor to ensure that the professor is willing to have a Law School student in his/her course.
 (The UM website has a university-wide people directory at the top of the home page.)
 Students will be able to register for many non-law courses directly through CaneLink.

-Approvals: There are some courses requiring an approval prior to registering for it and an Add/Drop form submitted to Sandy Abraham (see contact information below) so that the Office of the University Registrar can take care of the registration.
+Approvals: There are some courses requiring an approval prior to registering for them.
+Please send an email to Hakim Lakhdar (see contact information below) with the course number and title.
+He will confirm the course meets our requirements as defined here and inform the Law Registrar who will register the student.
 Other points to note:

 1) students with under a 2.5 GPA need approval from the Dean of Students Office and are generally discouraged from this option;